-- Which variation achieved the highest measurement? - Drill down to smaller subgroups of people.
-For instance, does the global winner also outperform for more specific user groups / situations?
-Remember the Simpson's paradox. - If you set multiple measurements, try to characterize pros and cons of each variation.
+- Which variation achieved the highest 1 - Drill down to smaller subgroups of peralso outperform for more specific user Simpson's paradox.

+• If you set multiple measurements, try to characterize pros and cons of each variation.
 For instance, a variation that achieved the highest conversion ratio may have a high ratio of refunding too.